-In this version, the web is a decentralised online ecosystem built on the blockchain.
-That means that no one company, organisation or entity completely owns the internet, but every user can own certain parts of it and affect change through their creations and transactions on the blockchain.
+In this version, the web is a decentralized online ecosystem built on the blockchain.
+That means no company, organization, or entity wholly owns the internet.
+Still, every user can hold certain parts of it and affect change through their creations and transactions on the blockchain.

-As we said, Web 3 is an important part of the NFT world, and here are the terms you need to know to navigate it.
+As we said, Web 3 is an essential part of the NFT world, and here are the terms you need to know to navigate it.

-Airdrop is the term used to refer to bonuses or free collectables.
+Airdrop is the term used to refer to bonuses or free collectibles.
 This is a way of promoting a new NFT or adding to the popularity of an existing one.
-They are promotional tools that can increase the user base for an NFT collection
+They are promotional tools that can increase the user base for an NFT collection.

 A blockchain is a digitally distributed, immutable ledger in which recording transactions and tracking assets are facilitated.
-You can think of it as a decentralised or distributed database.
+You can think of it as a decentralized or distributed database.

-A collection is a body of work, like a store or gallery and refers to a series of NFTs all grouped together.
+A collection is a body of work, like a store or gallery, and refers to a group of NFTs.
 An NFT collection can be grouped by the owner in any particular way they want, maybe by artist or theme.

 A crypto wallet is an application or hardware device that allows individuals to store and retrieve digital items, like cryptocurrency and NFTs.

-Dapp is short for Decentralised App, which is a blockchain-integrated website built on a decentralised network, combining smart contracts with frontend user interfaces.
+Dapp is short for Decentralised App, a blockchain-integrated website built on a decentralized network, combining smart contracts with front-end user interfaces.

 This is simply a launch or a release.
 When an NFT drops, it usually means it becomes available for trading in the market.